 DC Elementary School Summer Program

-MD Middle & High School Summer Kinect Program (Montgomery County)
+MD Middle & High School Summer Serve Program (Montgomery County)

-The MD Middle and High School Summer Kinect Program will run from June 23, 2014 through July 31, 2014 from 11am to 4pm Tuesday through Thursday at Parkland Middle School.
-This summer, students will be exploring the themes of health & fitness, community service, and team-building.
-We are currently looking for workshop facilitators who are interested in teaching our students lessons related to health, fitness, and team-building.
+The MD Middle & High School Summer Serve Program runs Monday through Thursday from 11am – 4pm, June 22, 2015 through July 30, 2015 at Parkland Middle School.
+This summer, youth will be exploring the themes of mental health, art, community service, and team-building.
+We are currently looking for workshop facilitators who are interested in teaching our students lessons related to leadership, art, college readiness, and mental health.

 Click here to become an AALEAD volunteer!